acairns/sergeant/README.md

 ## Todo

 - Better code against interfaces
-- Sensible defaulting for handler locating
-- Create CommandArrayLocator to handle an array map passed to director
-- Allow custom locator class to be passed to the director
+- Allow custom locator class to be passed to Sergeant
 - CodeSniffer for the PSRing
+- Integrations namespace with laravel service provider & trait.
 - DocBlock all the things!

-- Consider DefaultHandlerLocator instead of Default Locator...
-- Consider changing $director->execute() to $director->instruct()
+- Consider changing $sergeant->execute() to instruct(), or direct()?
 - Consider resolving... what about the __construct()'s for handlers?
+    -- Maybe we can assume all dependencies come from the command?
+    -- Not sure how sensible this is... but it is a way to inject

 ## License